Kairotic/coding-with-knots/quipu.md

 independent.
 Also, in some moments, we can hear sudden changes of the overall pattern, indicating a transition into a different logic.

 # Conclusions

+Weaving in the broadest sense of the term covers an intermediate space between what has been called "form and function".
+Form usually being that of non-functional representation or decoration, function usually that of non-formal use for specific practical purposes.
+These terms are misplaced, as it is commonly acknowledged, because decorative and iconic detail at least has a social function.
+Quipus are a specific case, however, because here, the decorative detail serves a representative function, mostly, but perhaps not exclusively, an administrative one.
+Because of the small number of extant artefacts, their retrospective decoding becomes a difficult task; at the same time, all measurable information about them has been translated to the predominant administrative tool of our culture, excel sheets.

-We have demonstrated a range of visualisation and sonification experiments on quipu data.
-Entropy analysis and visualisation can be used to give overviews of both the relationship between quipu across the corpus as well as structural changes contained within them.
+By proposing some experimental "laboratory methods" [ref] for the sonification of those data sets, we hope to have broadened the perspective of their reading.
+Thereby already a simple entropy analysis and the concise visualisation provides overviews of both the relationship between quipu across the corpus as well as structural changes contained within them.

-Listening to sonification allows us to filter the information channels in the quipu and experience them in a different form....
+Listening to the inner structure of these artefacts is a method of systematic spreading of awareness over time.
+Unlike an image which can be read in any order, a sonification aligns the reading direction, while keeping undecided what is being listened to.
+Sound thereby has very different affordances than the common descriptive, diagrammatic and numerical methods.
+Used by artists and composers, such sonifications can cultivate a movement between archeological interest and aesthetic appreciation.
+Used by archeologists as a methodological alternative, it might lead to new ideas of how to read quipus in their cultural context.